allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 See full `Task.init` reference [here](../references/sdk/task.md#taskinit).

 ### Continuing Task Execution
-You can continue the execution of a previously run task using the `continue_last_task` parameter of the `Task.init` method.
+You can continue the execution of a previously run task using the `continue_last_task` parameter of `Task.init()`.
 This will retain all of its previous artifacts / models / logs.

 The task will continue reporting its outputs based on the iteration in which it had left off.
 For example: a task's last train/loss scalar reported was for iteration 100, when continued, the next report will be as iteration 101.